Vaccine Frequently Asked Questions and Additional Resources

 Does the vaccine protect me against variants?

 Current scientific evidence clearly points to the protective efficacy of vaccines against COVID variants.
-On-site vaccine clinics will continue to be available to the Roadrunner community as well as vaccine clinics offering booster doses should these become necessary.
+On-site vaccine clinics will continue to be available to the Roadrunner community as well as vaccine clinics offering booster doses for those eligible.

 See below for university, state, and national COVID-19 resources.